-Trainees are advised that it will normally be necessary to pay for the course in advance and in most cases, fees will not be reimbursed until after completion of the course/event.
+RDs are advised that it will normally be necessary to pay for the course in advance and in most cases, fees will not be reimbursed until after completion of the course/event.

-Expenses MUST be claimed within 3 months of starting the course or within 3 months of signing up to the fourteen fish package.
+Expenses MUST be claimed within 3 months of starting the course or within 3 months of signing up to the fourteen fish, red whale or NB medical package.